dankim444/pennos/doc/README.md

     - Allocation and mapping of fat region is taken care of in `mkfs` and `mount`
 - **Core Data Structures**
     - *Directory entry structure*: Stores file metadata including name, size, first block, type, permissions, and modification time.
     - *File descriptor entry structure*: Holds metadata about each file descriptor in the system-wide file descriptor table.
-Tracks open file state including position, access mode, and reference counts.
+Tracks open file state including position (indicates where subsequent reads or writes should take place), access mode, and reference counts.
 - **File Descriptor Management**
     - Maintains a system-wide file descriptor table to track all open files.
     - Reserves standard file descriptors (0, 1, 2) for stdin, stdout, and stderr.